doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 .. note::

-    You cannot select other entities unless you also select the root of the selection (the first entity in FROM).
+    You cannot select other entities unless you also select the root of the selection (which is the first entity in FROM).

-    Doctrine tells you you have violated this constraint with the exception "Cannot select entity through identification
-    variables without choosing at least one root entity alias."

-It is possible to wrap both fields and identification values into aggregation and DQL functions.
-Numerical fields can be part of computations using mathematical operations.
-See the sub-section on `Functions, Operators, Aggregates`_ for more information.
+    For example, ``SELECT p,n FROM Users u...`` would be wrong because ``u`` is not part of the SELECT

+    Doctrine throws an exception if you violate this constraint.

 Joins
 ~~~~~